-There is even the making of superhuman artificial muscles using coiled fishing line.
-The fishing line is twisted with sewing thread and can lift 100 times more weight than a human muscle of the same size.
+is twisted with sewing thread and can lift 100 times more weight than a human muscle of the same size.
 It was developed at the University of Texas and revealed in February 2014.
 The thing that I find highly intriguing is that they show how the artificial muscle is made.
 There are no expensive machines required to create a twisted fishing line.
 The only threshold there is in on how to integrate it into something where it will function.
 But the idea of an exoskeleton without being a huge robot seems plausible by using the strength of coiled fishing line.
-I imagine it would be usefull for other things too like in corsets to shape the body or high strength backpacks for example, it opens so many doors to create gear or garments useful in a changed environment.
+I imagine it would be useful for other things too like in corsets to shape the body or high strength backpacks for example, it opens so many doors to create gear or garments useful in a changed environment.
 It excites me that there are so many interesting developments happening that push the boundaries.
-I also encountered practical technologies that are already in use like ThermaDown.
-It is goose down treated with a Nano coating which converts body heat to infrared energy.
-The idea is that the goose down keeps you warm while the resulting infrared energy improves athletic performance and overall physiological condition.

 The idea of clothing enhancing human capabilities is extraordinary and an interesting field to research.
 Most of these developments are either from the military or sportswear companies.
 They look for new ways to create practical and useful gear, which gives them a huge impact on fashion with all their developments.
 Materials like neoprene have been around since 1930 and were developed further into wetsuits by sport companies.
 And the popularity of neoprene just started in the fashion world because of the way the material has adapted since its origins.
+There is even the making of superhuman artificial muscles using coiled fishing line.
+The fishing line

-New technologies give us the way to deal with change.
+Technology, a new point of view New technologies give us the way to deal with change.
 New innovations can be a practical approach like using certain types of polymer to create waterproof but breathable clothing, flame resistant outerwear or even bacterial killing microbes infused in fabric.
 It could be manipulating biology to create an organic fabric, like the use of a kombucha culture to create a form of plant leather.
 There is also the possibility of looking at old techniques, like making lace, and create it in a different way using for example a laser cutter.
 This allows for a different feel and use of material while still showcasing the lace influence, keeping the richness of lace but taking it to a modern place.
 New technologies can even be pure fantasy like the garments from Neri Oxman which are created by 3d printing and allow "living" on a different planet.
 Each garment is created with a different planet in mind changing its appearance and functionality.
 I think the designs really hit the mark of what innovation could lead too.
 From big evolutionary steps to small practical things, they all change the way we think, use and perceive.
 In the case of 3d printing it elevated the 3d print to a higher level, transcending the aesthetic and giving a deeper message (namely a way to use it in our evolution as a species).
 It also tells a story and that is something I am highly interested in, something I strive for with my own designs, tell a story or convey a feeling with my designs.
-But it is also something I struggle with when I'm using new technologies even though new technologies have the capacity to blur the lines between reality and fantasy; I tend to get lost in the practical use and think of reality, whereas my fascination lies in making fantasy a reality.
+But it is also something I struggle with when I'm using new technologies even though new technologies have the capacity to blur the lines between reality and fantasy.